Manningham, Bradford: Governance

+Manningham was formerly a township in the parish of Bradford, in 1866 Manningham became a separate civil parish, on 25 March 1898 the parish was abolished and merged with Bradford.
+In 1891 the parish had a population of 45,051.

 Sport

 Manningham is also the location of Valley Parade football stadium, which has been the home of Bradford City football club since they were founded in 1903 and where Bradford RLFC played in recent years while Odsal Stadium was redeveloped.

 In 1985 the Valley Parade ground was the site of a fire which killed 56 spectators and injured at least 265 at the final game of the season against Lincoln City.

 The incident led to improved safety regulations at British sports grounds.

 As was once common with English football stadiums, the stadium takes its name from the road on which it is situated, Valley Parade being the name of a road that slopes down the valley off the A650 towards Bradford Beck.

 Notable people

-Gertie Millar, the famous music hall actress, was born in Manningham.
+Gertie Millar, Countess of Dudley, the music hall actress, was born in Manningham, as was J. B. Priestley.
+The Australian women's rights activist Erna Laura Keighley was born here in 1891.

-Notable former pupils of Bradford Grammar School include Denis Healey, Sir Ken Morrison, David Hockney and David Miliband.
+Former pupils of Bradford Grammar School include Denis Healey, Sir Ken Morrison, David Hockney and David Miliband.